-The Dana to Petra trek was rated as one of the world’s best hikes by National Geographic.
-Let us show you why.
-We arrange all the logistics, so you can just hike and enjoy the amazing scenery.
+The Dana to Petra Trek of the Jordan Trail was rated as one of the world’s 15 best hikes by National Geographic.
+Let us show you why!
+We will arrange all the logistics, so you can just hike and enjoy the amazing scenery.

 5 day trek from Dana Nature Reserve to the ancient city of Petra.

 Walk through the 4 biosphere climates of Dana.

 Enter Petra via the back route past the Monastery.